JuliaStats/Distributions.jl/doc/source/univariate.rst

     Chi(k)       # Chi distribution with k degrees of freedom

+.. _chisquare:

 Chi-square Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The *Chi-square distribution* with k degrees of freedom is the distribution of the sume of sqaures of k independent variables that are normally distributed.
+The `Chi square distribution <http://en.wikipedia.org/wiki/Chi-squared_distribution>`_ with k degrees of freedom is the distribution of the sume of sqaures of k independent variables that are normally distributed.
 The probability density function is:

 .. math::